 SIL (Safety Integrity Level) is often part of contractual specifications in the field of mechanical, electrical, and electronic supply.
 Contractual specifications usually indicate the desirable SIL level (SIL 1, SIL 2, SIL 3, or SIL 4) required to compete in a supply contract.
 SIL levels also guarantee conformity with IEC 61508 requirements.
 Despite the fact that it is not mandatory, with few exceptions, many users of electric and electronic systems increasingly require certified components in terms of safety.

 The certification is mandatory in the automotive industry, while it can be rather obtained voluntarily for other industries such as processing and industrial machinery.
 A SIL certification can be used to substantially different product characteristics from competitors’.
 Let us now better understand why.

 Indeed, SIL certification is closely linked to product design.
 The safety design of an industrial component involves all the technical aspects of the product being certified.
 It also has a significant effect on Product Lifecycle Management and involves the drafting of specific documents once the product is on the market.

 The preparation of the document portion represents a big effort for manufacturers (it may also be considered onerous), but in spite of that, certified products turn out to be more and more valuable in the eyes of clients.
 Obtaining a SIL certification encourages product restyling and helps improve its usability.
 In summary, a certification represents a boost to product differentiation.
 Any product intervention represents an asset for manufacturers and gives a second life to components by making them distinguishable from similar products that are not SIL-certified.
 For this reason, the certification process usually involves the Research and Development department as well as the Marketing and Sales staff.

 Since the IEC 61508 standard has been adopted all over the world, a SIL certification can be used at the international level and proves the superiority of a component compared to competitors’.
 A SIL certificate is also a guarantee of the greater system reliability.

 Did you find this information helpful?
-Contact us to book a preliminary consulting on SIL level calculation in accordance to IEC 61508, otherwise continue reading to learn more!
+Contact us to book a SIL consulting in accordance with IEC 61508, otherwise continue reading to learn more!